-Our Board consists of ten Directors, comprising four executive Directors, two non-executive Directors and four independent non-executive Directors.
+Our Board consists of seven Directors, comprising two executive Directors, two non-executive Directors and three independent non-executive Directors.
 Our Board is responsible for and has general powers for management and conduct of our Group's business.
-Our senior management consists of our director of engineering, financial controller and company secretary.
+Our senior management consists of our director of engineering.
 Our senior management is responsible for the day-to-day management of our business.

-DIRECTORS EXECUTIVE DIRECTORS
+DIRECTORS